AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/amazon-s3.md

 >[!TIP]
 >
->In the connect destination workflow, you can create a custom folder in your Amazon S3 storage per exported segment file.
+>In the connect destination workflow, you can create a custom folder in your Amazon S3 storage per exported audience file.
 Read [Use macros to create a folder in your storage location](overview.md#use-macros) for instructions.

 ### Enable alerts {#enable-alerts}